|photo by FineWoodworking magazine|

 One of the "risk utility factors" in a design defect case is the cost and practicality of the proposed alternative safer design.
 This article from FineWoodworking includes a price list.
 The SawStop cabinet saw commands a premium price that could make a real difference to a consumer.

-After that view a an ad for a SawStop portable contractor's saw which is twice the price of the Makita.
+After that view an ad for a SawStop portable contractor's saw which is twelve times the price of the Ryobi.

 A competing designer David Butler - a blade brake inventor - is working to adapt the technology to portable contractors saws.
 VIDEO HERE